How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 5. Drainage.
 Cincinnati's clay soil holds water.
 Driveways near downspouts, at the bottom of slopes, or feeding toward a garage often need French drains, channel drains, or pitched grading.
 Each of those is a separate line item.

 6. Access.
 A driveway that a concrete truck can pour directly from the chute is the cheapest job on the books.
 A driveway that requires a pump truck, a wheelbarrow shuttle, or buggy access can add $500 to $1,500 to the labor side.
+Per the American Concrete Institute's joint-spacing guidance (ACI 224.3R), control joints on a four-inch residential slab should sit on a roughly 10-foot grid, which also factors into the labor estimate.

-Hidden Costs Homeowners Forget
+Hidden Costs Cincinnati Homeowners Forget

 Most surprise costs on a Cincinnati driveway estimate are not actually surprises to the contractor.
 They are line items homeowners did not know to ask about.
 Different problem entirely.
-The big ones:

 Inspection and engineering.
 A driveway tying into a public street usually requires a curb cut permit and sometimes a sight-line inspection.